MikeIrwin1/michael_irwin_pda/Static_and_Dynamic_Task_A/testing_task_1.md

   def checkforAce(card)
-    if card.value = 1
+    if card.value = 1   #this is not a comparison, needs == not =
       return true
     else
       return false
     end
   end

-# line 20 has a syntax error 'dif' should be 'def' also line 22, card does not exist, should be return card1
+# line 20 has a syntax error 'dif' should be 'def' and card1 and card2 should be seperated by a comma. also line 22, card does not exist, should be return card1

   dif highest_card(card1 card2)
   if card1.value > card2.value